Learn Amazon

 Noble Desktop offers courses focused on web development, data analytics, and cybersecurity that provide students with a better understanding of cloud computing and, by extension, Amazon Web Services (AWS).
 Courses include in-person classes available in New York City or live online courses offered at times that best fit a person’s schedule.
 Costs vary.

 Noble Desktop offers in-person and live online Cloud Computing with AWS, providing hands-on training from expert instructors.
 Training includes lessons for building a cloud-based environment using Amazon Web Services (AWS), the most widely used platform for cloud computing worldwide.
-Classes can be taken inside a classroom or live online.
+Classes are available in-person or live online.

-Noble’s Full Stack Web Development Certificate covers all types of technology in several areas involving web applications, from the front end, which focuses on the look and feel of a website, to the back end, which deals with data management.
-Full stack certification provides opportunities for working in a variety of industries.
+Noble’s Full Stack Web Development Certificate covers all types of technology in several areas involving web applications, from the front-end, which focuses on the look and feel of a website, to the back-end, which deals with data management.
+Full stack certification offers opportunities to work in a variety of industries.

 Noble Desktop also offers a Cybersecurity Bootcamp that provides the foundation for a cybersecurity career by training students to protect applications and networks, analyze security threats, and prevent cyberattacks using Python and when using cloud computing with AWS.